 My researches show many celebrities whose early life and relationship with their mothers was based on this kind of dependency.
 Elton John has it, and enjoyed a lovely, close relationship with his mother Sheila – always there for him whenever he was depressed or having an emotional meltdown.
-Peter Sellers (another Taurus moon) had a mother who positively doted on him, even, when he was all grown up.
+Sun Virgo Peter Sellers (another Taurus moon) had a mother who positively doted on him, even, when he was all grown up.

 MOON IN GEMINI

 Of all the moon signs, this one can be a bit fickle and – perhaps unfairly so – you are indeed thought superficial by some.
-But it’s like this – you just need to cover the widest range of experience possible, and that need for intellectual intake, nay variety, cannot be honoured if you’re stuck with only one person all the time.
+But it’s like this: you just need to cover the widest range of experience possible, and that need for intellectual intake, nay variety, cannot be honoured if you’re stuck with only one person all the time.
 If tied down in this way, boredom often surfaces.
 No single individual can provide the miscellany of experience you seek – don’t fence me in!

 Moon signs show your domestic habits – the environment you want when you shut the door to the outside world.
 One male client of mine with moon in Gemini isn’t happy until the house is buzzing to the sound of casual callers bringing gossip, phones ringing, email alerts and 24 hour TV news on in the background, in case anything interesting just happened.
 This is likely to be a hangover from your childhood when you were brought up in an environment just like this – full of interesting gadgets, people calling 24/7, and – especially – the gossiping neighbours!
 Your mother could even have been like the Big Sister you never had, instead of the stereotyped, smothering, attentive figure we associate with moms and mums.
 Concerned more about educating you, she encouraged you to read and develop your intellect, instead of nagging you to eat all of your greens!